ewebber/whatspeakersneed/index.md

 ### Can speakers use their own laptop?

-*Many speakers prefer to use their own kit because it is set up in the way they like*
+*Many speakers prefer to use their own kit because it is set up in the way they like and many edit slides up to the last moment*

 - What projector connectors will the conference provide?
 (HDMI, VGA)
 - What power cables will the conference provide?